julia-elyana/RebelMouse-Exercise/README.md

 # RebelMouse-Exercise
 ## Hello!
 This is a project specifically for RebelMouse I do not own the rights to any of the images or content The promos are not real!
 I cannot book you a package to Orlando & Miami.
-I'm sorry.d
+I'm sorry.

 ## Installation
 Open the files in any IDE or text editor with browser extension to view the files working together